rogeralmeida/rogeralmeida.github.io/source/_posts/2015-06-15-my-e-mail-policy.markdown

 >Hi,

->This is a auto-reply to inform you about my email policy.
-I keep my email inbox closed during the working hours.
-I also disabled email notifications in my cellphone.
-I check email only at 10:00 am and 04:00 pm.
-If you need to contact me before my email times, feel free to reach me by phone: XXXX XXX XXX.
+>This is a auto-reply to inform you about my email policy:

+> * I keep my email inbox closed during the working hours;
+> * I also disabled email notifications in my cellphone;
+> * I check email only at 10:00 am and 04:00 pm.

+> If you need to contact me before my email times, feel free to reach me by phone: XXXX XXX XXX.
 If you prefer you can use Whatsapp or Viber with this number as well.

-I wanted to try it for a long time, but never had the balls to actually turn it on.
+I wanted to try it for a long time, but never had courage to actually turn it on.
 I'll use it for some time, and depending on the feedback I will keep it or not.
 Who knows, maybe it can became a new post.

 ##Credits
 This is not my idea, I read about it at [Vida Organizada](http://vidaorganizada.com/comece/dicas/2-dicas-incriveis-de-produtividade-que-mudaram-minha-vida/) (pt_br only).